COVID‑19 and the economy

 What the Bank is doing

-Our immediate goal is to help Canadians bridge this difficult period by making credit affordable and available.
-As many economic activities are temporarily shut down, companies rely on credit to continue to pay their employees, and households need credit to continue spending to meet their basic needs.
+At first, our goal was to help Canadians bridge this difficult period by making credit affordable and available.
+As many economic activities are temporarily shut down, companies rely on credit to continue to pay their employees, and households need credit to continue to meet their basic needs.
 But they may be unable to borrow if financial turmoil curtails lending activity.

 Achieving our primary mandate of keeping inflation close to target requires us to stabilize the economy and employment first.
 In normal times, we can achieve our inflation objective by setting the policy interest rate at the appropriate level.
 However, during major disruptions to the economy and financial markets such as those we are experiencing with COVID‑19, we need to take more comprehensive measures to ensure that the financial system continues to play its role of providing credit where it is needed.